SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 If the subscription is torn down during normal operations or if the re-establishment fails, the subscription will be deleted.

-Persistent subscriptions are enabled by default on all Silicon Labs sample applications.
+Persistent subscriptions are enabled by default on all Silicon Labs sample applications via the `matter_subscription_persistence` component.

-### Subscription Timeout Resumption
+## Subscription Timeout Resumption

 Matter also provides a retry mechanism for devices to try to re-establish a lost subscription with a client.
 This functionality is provided by the component `matter_subscription_timeout_resumption`.
 This feature should not be used on an ICD since it can significantly reduce battery life.